pymk/pymk.github.io/content/posts/2024-05-24-macos-setup.md

   tags: [mac]
 ---

 I want to use this post as reference for setting up my macOS environment from scratch.
-Things like default settings, modifications, installations, etc. Time will tell, but hopefully I captured everything.
+Things like default settings, modifications, installations, etc. Time will tell, but hopefully I have captured everything.

 ![Desktop](/images/2024-05-24/screenshot.jpg)